jguecaimburu/colppy_to_gsheets/README.md

 # Getting Started

+## Disclaimer

+Do not trust this code too much.
+Copy whatever you need but test it first as it was implemented as a junior attempt to optimize a manual process.

 ## Overview

 [Colppy](https://www.colppy.com) is an accounting software for small business owners.
 While they provide some solutions to connect with banks and major ecommerce platforms, they lack a good interface to analyze business information.